E-cigarette giant Juul's campaign donations favor Democrats

 The company gave $5,000 each to the Congressional Black Caucus and the Congressional Hispanic Caucus' political action committees.
 The company also gave $2,500 to the ASPIRE political action committee that raises money for Asian American candidates for Congress.

-Juul gave $5,000 to New Hampshire Democrat Jeanne Shaheen, who has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
+Juul donated $5,000 each to Sens.
+Kyrsten Sinema, D-Ariz., and Jeanne Shaheen, D-N.H.
+Shaheen has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
 Legislation introduced by Shaheen would force manufacturers to fund anti-vaping education and prevention efforts for teenagers through federal user fees.

-Sens.
-Kyrsten Sinema of Arizona and Catherine Cortez Masto of Nevada, both Democrats, each received $5,000 from Juul.
+The company reported giving $2,500 to a left-leaning group called VoteVets.
+But Jon Soltz, chair of VoteVets, said the organization didn't accept the money.
+Sen. Catherine Cortez Masto, D-Nev., also didn't want Juul's donation.
+Ryan King, the senator's spokesman, said Friday her campaign did not accept the $5,000 contribution "and has promptly returned the check."

 Juul executives have said the company never intended its e-cigarettes to be adopted by underage teenagers.
 During a congressional hearing last week, Juul co-founder James Monsees testified that Juul developed its blockbuster vaping device and flavor pods for adult smokers who want to stop.
 "Combating underage use" is the company's highest priority, Monsees added.